Born 12 August in Vilna, Poland (now Vilnius, Lithuania).

-He settles in Rom and the first exhibition of abstract paintings at the Galleria Schneider, Rom, is met with considerable success.
+He settles in Rom and the first exhibition of abstract paintings at the Galleria Schneider, Rome, is met with considerable success.

-Various international solo exhibitions in the Bezalel National Museum, Jerusalem; Museum of Modern Art, Tel-Aviv, Rom, London, Brussels and participation in international exhbitions of contemporary art (1961 Carnegie International, Pittsburgh)
+Various international solo exhibitions in the Bezalel National Museum, Jerusalem; Museum of Modern Art, Tel-Aviv, Rome, London, Brussels and participation in international exhbitions of contemporary art (1961 Carnegie International, Pittsburgh).

 1966 - 1974